Miguel-Pinto99/Typing-Game/README.md

     ```

 ## Usage
-1. Enter the number of letters you want to type.
+1. Enter the game's difficulty.
 2. Enter the duration for the game (in seconds).
 3. Click 'Start Game' to begin.
 4. Type the displayed word as quickly and accurately as possible.